 That term resonates with me.
 As a parent who was told—twice—that her child had less than a 25 percent chance of surviving, I know firsthand that compassion is the bottom line.
 Compassion is the reason to allow a patient to try a drug that was originally created for another purpose but might offer hope for a longer life and healthier future.
 In Steven’s case, compassion prompted a stranger to be a bone marrow donor.
 That made all the difference in the world for our family.

-Angelike A. Giallourakis, Ph.D., is a member of the Board of Directors of Clinical Research Pathways and president of the Steven G. AYA Cancer Research Fund.
+Angelike A. Giallourakis, Ph.D., is a former member of the Board of Directors of Clinical Research Pathways and president of the Steven G. AYA Cancer Research Fund.
 An advocacy organization, the fund supports patients and research, and promotes issues surrounding adolescent and young-adult cancers.